rabbit-ear/rabbit-ear-app/readme.md

 Prerequisites: npm, Rust

-1. Clone this repository
+1. Clone this repository.
+Clone Rabbit Ear nightly (see below)
 2. run `npm i`
 3. run `npm run tauri dev`

-If this doesn't work, please let me know, it's likely there are additional setup steps I'm missing.
+You need the nightly build of Rabbit Ear, which can be found on the `dev` branch.
+Clone the repository + branch and place it in the location indicated by this repository's `package.json`.

 # Dev log

-new:
+Tools

 - [x] new tool: rect
 - [ ] new tool: circle arc
 - [ ] new tool: compass straight edge style ruler marks
 - [ ] new tool: rabbit ear. except make it the straight skeleton. convex only.
 - [ ] new tool: sink. can go in conjunction with straight skeleton.

-high priority:

-- [ ] 3D folded forms user can still select "svg" renderer, need to restructure that whole deal.
-- [ ] before quitting "Would you like to save before exiting?"
-- [ ] when layer solver cannot solve, show violations between faces.
-- [ ] glitchy graphics near 1x1 scale.
-(500px works, scale-transform might not work)
-- [ ] modify CP (scale, transform), zoom doesn't work.
-- [ ] !!! layer order solved - change assignment - layer order needs to be deleted
-- [ ] layer order - report number of face-pairs, auto solve if number is low
-- [ ] layer order - report multiple solutions, somehow allow them to toggle it.
+- [ ] foldedLine tool should re-assign existing creases that lay along the path.
 - [ ] right mouse click changes to camera to pan around.
-- [ ] foldedLine tool should re-assign existing creases that lay along the path.
-- [ ] export multiple arrangements of crease patterns and folded forms
-- [ ] svg import bug, path parse error i think
-- [ ] frames can vertically scroll.
-- [ ] origami simulator doesn't work for large imported svgs.
-- [ ] Moosers train, make layers, clear, make again, somehow different
-- [ ] ability to change snap grid to hexagons.
+- [ ] Snap Grid: ability to change grid: triangles, square, rectangle...

-low priority:

-- [ ] file_ metadata made it into a frame. caused issues when saving
 - [ ] axioms 5-7 could be coded better
+- [ ] when hovering over folded form, dim actions which cannot be used on it.

+App Menu

 - [ ] copy/paste in the app menu doesn't make UI sense
 - [ ] menu boolean, checkmark reflecting state (Show/Hide)
+- [ ] "Frames" menu. duplicate frame, delete frame.
+IMPORT FOLD AS FRAME.
 - [ ] somehow "import into frame", drag and drop into frames.
-- [ ] hovering on folded form/simulator shows dots on crease pattern
+- [ ] cmd+A in a text box is overwritten in Rust to select graph, not text.

+File System

+- [ ] before quitting "Would you like to save before exiting?"
+- [ ] svg import bug, path parse error i think
-- [ ] ability to use line tools on folded form (edge, axioms).
+- [ ] export multiple arrangements of crease patterns and folded forms

-- [ ] when hovering over folded form, dim actions which cannot be used on it.
+Model

+- [ ] modify CP (scale, transform), zoom doesn't work.
+- [ ] "undo" with many frames resets the current frame to the last one.
+- [ ] duplicate frame, append it after this frame, don't add it to the end.
 - [ ] when Svelte 5 comes out, replace GraphUpdate with an effect.
+- [ ] slippery slope to maintain precision. need a creative solution
 - [ ] snap to SQRT2 points
-- [ ] bug: many different sized frames, one empty, delete it, auto switches to hexagon frame but does not resize viewport, it does if you press the zoom but not automatically
 - [ ] ability to adjust epsilon app-wide

-unknown:
+- [ ] nearest snap point search tree, also with graph components
+- [ ] Solver for finding correct fold angles.
+Simulator feedback, and possible single-vertex matrix nudge solver thing.

+Layers

+- [ ] move calculation onto background web-worker thread.
+- [ ] when layer solver cannot solve, show violations between faces.
+- [ ] !!! layer order solved - change assignment - layer order needs to be deleted
+- [ ] layer order - report number of face-pairs, auto solve if number is low
+- [ ] layer order - report multiple solutions, somehow allow them to toggle it.

+Panels

+- [ ] 3D folded forms user can still select "svg" renderer, need to restructure that whole deal.

+SVG / WebGL / Simulator

+- [ ] origami simulator doesn't work for large imported svgs.
+- [ ] glitchy graphics near 1x1 scale.
+(500px works, scale-transform might not work)
+- [ ] hovering on folded form/simulator shows dots on crease pattern
+- [ ] svg text in graph indices drifts away when zooming in
 - [ ] folded form (svg) is choppy on zoom (even empty, I think).
 - [ ] the tool-svg-layer is disappearing. turning simulator on, folding simulator, going back to cp... using the edge tool.
-- [ ] cmd+A in the text box, intended to select the text, instead gets run by Rust due to the menu shortcut.
-- [ ] svg text in graph indices drifts away when zooming in
-- [ ] pressing "delete" for some reason changes the tool to "translate".
-- [ ] "blintz-frames.fold" possible error when loading more than 17 WebGL contexts.

-done:
+Unsorted

+- [ ] file_ metadata made it into a frame. caused issues when saving
+- [ ] bug: many different sized frames, one empty, delete it, auto switches to hexagon frame but does not resize viewport, it does if you press the zoom but not automatically
+- [ ] Moosers train, make layers, clear, make again, somehow different

+Done

+- [x] ability to use line tools on folded form (edge, axioms).
+- [x] frames can vertically scroll.
 - [x] "There are too many active WebGL contexts on this page, the oldest context will be lost."
+- [x] "blintz-frames.fold" possible error when loading more than 17 WebGL contexts.
 - [x] "toggleAssignment" to "toggleAssignments"
 - [x] better single vertex analysis.
 - [x] simulator "reset", or better "reset zoom" should also reset it's camera